iamshivarajad/Migrating-CRA-to-Vite/README.md

 Vite doesn't need the index.html to be in the public folder any more.

 ### 6. Update the content of index.html
-Vite handles urls in the index.html differently to create react app.
+Vite handles URLs in the index.html differently to create a react app.

-Remove any %PUBLIC_URL% references from the file.
-Just replace that string with "".
+Remove any **%PUBLIC_URL%** references from the file.
+Just replace that string with **""**.

 ```
-{/* This is the create react app url. change this to not have the variable... */}
+{/* This is the create react app URL. change this to not have the variable... */}
 <link rel="icon" href="%PUBLIC_URL%/favicon.ico" />

 {/* ... to be like this.
-This is the correct url for Vite */}
+This is the correct URL for Vite */}
 <link rel="icon" href="/favicon.ico" />
 ```

-Add a script tag with the project entrypoint
+Add a script tag with the project entry point

 ```
 <body>